mrchrisster/attract_mode/README.md

 Currently the Menu Core causes issues where games stop changing and new input is not accepted after a certain time (If 20s timer it takes around an hour to fail).
 Unfortunately, only physically turning the Mister off fixes this.
 The issue is [under investigation](https://github.com/MiSTer-devel/Main_MiSTer/issues/379).

 **- Sometimes NeoGeo doesn't load a rom and hangs on the menu**
-Still investigating why this is happening
+Still investigating why this is happening.

 **- USB Storage**
-/media/usb may not work with the script currently due to NTFS being case-sensitive on MiSTer.
+/media/usb is not well tested.
+NTFS formatted drives may experience issues because NTFS is case-sensitive on MiSTer.

 **- Turbografx16 CD just showing Run button but not starting into the game**
 Make sure you use a bios that auto launches the game